muganga-charles/Sortins-Alogrithms/README.md

 # Sorting-Alogrithms
-A number of alogrithms are
+A number of algrithms are